|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

-Met on arrival at Cairo International Airport and transfer to our hotel.
+You are met on arrival at Cairo International Airport and transferred to our hotel.
 The remainder of the day is free for you to explore on your own before meeting for dinner and our orientation meeting.
-Overnight in Cairo.

 Day 2: Cairo Sightseeing

 After breakfast, we visit the world famous Egyptian Museum of Antiquities with exhibits and artifacts ranging from the pre-historic era to Ancient Egypt to the Graeco-Roman period.
 Highlights include King Tut's Golden Mask, the extensive contents of the only tomb left completely untouched and the mummified body of Ramses II.

 Day 3: The Great Pyramids of Giza and the Step Pyramid

 Today we head out to the Giza Plateau, where we visit the pyramid complexes of the Kings of the Fourth Dynasty (2575-2465 BC) Khufu, (Cheops), Khafre (Chepren) and Menkaure (Mycerinus).
 We may go into the Great Pyramid of Khufu, the only remaining wonder of the Seven Wonders of the Ancient World, or possibly one of the smaller pyramids (Khafre or Menkaure), depending on which one is open.
 We stop to view the Sphinx with its features resembling Khafre and the body of a lion.
 Before heading back to the hotel we will stop to view the Step Pyramid.

 This morning we visit Old Cairo.
 Our first stop is at the Coptic Museum, to see its impressive collection of art ranging from the Graeco-Roman times to Islamic times.
 We then go to the Hanging Church which is dedicated to the Virgin Mary and is said to have been built between the end of the 3rd and beginning of the 4th centuries.

 Day 5: Alexandria Sites